a-sh-dev/hyd_ruby_terminal_app/README.md

 The user is asked to enter a unique name or nickname to be used to login next time and to access their log (at this point, password is not available yet).

-- If name exists, the user is asked to choose

 User then is greeted with their name and asked, "*How you doin (feeling), today?"*

 Other than to provide relief and entertainment to the user, the app also functions to track the user's feeling.
 There are two entry points for keeping track of 'today's entry', below is the first entry, and when they decide to 'call it a day' (end the app), the last one is prompted to update their feeling.